Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: Experiments

 \subsection{Implementation details}

-In our experiments, following the PMF~\cite{hu2022pushing} and StyleAdv~\cite{fu2023styleadv} studies, we utilize the same ViT-S/16 model, which was pre-trained on ImageNet1K with DINO.
+In our experiments, following the PMF~\cite{hu2022pushing} and StyleAdv~\cite{fu2023styleadv} studies, we utilize the same ViT-S/16 model, pre-trained on ImageNet1K with DINO.
 The image size is 224.
-The experiments are performed on a single NVIDIA GeForce RTX 4090.
-We use the \Gls{cp} in all layers of the frozen ViT-S, and we utilize AdamW with a learning rate of $1 \times 10^{-5}$ to optimize the \Gls{cp} prompt parameters.
-Finally, we set the $\varepsilon$ to 0.02, \pnEpisodes to $100$, and $N_0$ to $2$.
+The experiments are performed on a single GeForce RTX 4090.
+We use the \Gls{cp} for all layers of the frozen ViT-S and AdamW optimizer with a learning rate of $10^{-5}$. \nCand, \pnEpisodes, $N_0$, and $\epsilon$ to $100$, $100$, $2$, and $10^{-3}$, respectively.